Selling a home in Pacific Beach, San Diego

 Using a realtor will help make sure your house is syndicated to over 1,000 websites with correct information and high quality photos.

 Can I sell my house without putting it on the internet?

 Yes.
 But how fast do you want to sell your home?
 The more people that view your home, the higher chance of finding a buyer, or multiple buyers.
 The theory of supply and demand shows that an increase in the number of buyers will increase the sales price of your home.

 While there is a precedent for exclusive luxury listings being sold “off market” (not marketed online), it’s usually a bad idea.
 Even with the best real estate agent, and network to share your home with potential buyers off of the internet, what if that one special buyer doesn’t know about that network?

 Are the benefits of privacy more beneficial than selling your home quickly and for the most money?

 How do I negotiate the sale of my home?

 You should have a realtor negotiate the sale of your home.
 Realtors do it more often, and it can save you a lot of money!

-If you want to negotiate price, repairs, and other terms of selling your home, just beware that you could be opening yourself up to both losing money and increased liability.
+If you want to negotiate price, repairs, and other terms of selling your home, just beware that you could be opening yourself up to being taken advantage of by a more experienced realtor.